+Creativity.
 People with ADHD can be some of the most creative resources on a team, bringing energy and new approaches to their projects.
 Several studies have shown that adults with ADHD tend to be out-of-the-box thinkers.
-A study done at the University of Memphis confirmed what many experts have told us, and many ADHD books claim… People with ADHD tend to be more creative than their Non-ADHD peers.
+A study done at the University of Memphis (White & Shah, 2011) confirmed what many experts have told us, and many ADHD books claim: People with ADHD tend to be more creative than their Non-ADHD peers.
 In the study, 30 ADHD students scored higher than their peers on 11 different tests for creativity.
+(Read more about the White & Shah study.)
+This tendency for creativity was further confirmed through a series of three experiments and approximately 1,000 participants attending a Dutch university (Boot, Nevicka, and Baas, 2017).

-When focused on work that aligns with their interests and strengths, they often deliver results that easily offset any (often minimal) costs associated with accommodations.
+Hyper-focus, quality, and timeliness.
+When focused on work that aligns with their interests and strengths, individuals with ADHD frequently draw upon their strength of hyper-focus and deliver results that easily offset any (often minimal) costs associated with accommodations.
 Organizations can create a competitive advantage by capitalizing on the diversity ADHD minds bring to their teams.

 - Ability to find unique solutions to difficult problems